SMTG-Bham/galore/paper.md

 scale to account for different energy references.
 This approach is taken in, e.g. @Veal2015 and @Savory2016.
-Broadening is generally applied by convolution with a Gaussian and/or Lorentzian function: nominally, the Gaussian distribution describes instrumental measurement noise while the Lorentzian shape is used to describe optical broadening effects.
+Broadening is generally applied by convolution with a Gaussian and/or Lorentzian function: intrinsic lifetime broadening causes a Lorentzian energy distribution of the photoelectrons, whilst instrumental factors, including the width of the X-ray source and analyser resolution, give rise to a Gaussian line shape.

 Photoemission spectra for the same material will vary depending on the radiation source used.